 6 min read · Cost

-Window-replacement cost in Folsom spans a wide range for the same reason siding cost does — production tracts and Empire Ranch custom homes share a city.
-Per-window spec and project scale move accordingly.
+Window-replacement cost in Folsom spans a wide range for the same reason siding cost does: production tracts and Empire Ranch custom homes share one city.
+Per-window spec, install method, and project scale all move the number, and sustained valley heat drives the glass package more than anything else.
+We price each elevation rather than quoting a flat per-window figure.

 What drives a Folsom window quote